 - Update the PATH statement to reflect any required paths needed to start your services. - If you are using LVM, enter the names of volume groups to be activated using the VG[] array parameters, and select the appropriate options for the storage activation command, including options for mounting and unmounting filesystems, if desired.
-Do not use the VXVM_DG[] or CVM_DG[] parameters for LVM volume groups. - If you are using CVM, enter the names of disk groups to be activated using the CVM_DG[] array parameters, and select the appropriate storage activation command, CVM_ACTIVATION_CMD.
+Do not use the VXVM DG[] or CVM DG[] parameters for LVM volume groups. - If you are using CVM, enter the names of disk groups to be activated using the CVM_DG[] array parameters, and select the appropriate storage activation command, CVM_ACTIVATION_CMD.
 Do not use the VG[] or VXVM_DG[] parameters for CVM disk groups. - If you are using VxVM disk groups without CVM, enter the names of VxVM disk groups that will be imported using the VXVM_DG[] array parameters.
 Enter one disk group per array element.
 Do not use the CVM_DG[] or VG[] parameters for VxVM disk groups without CVM.
-Also, do not specify an activation command. - If you are using mirrored VxVM disks, specify the mirror recovery option VXVOL. - Add the names of logical volumes and file systems that will be mounted on them.
+Also, do not specify an activation command. - If you are using mirrored VxVM disks, specify the mirror recovery option VXVOL.